This post may contain affiliate links.

-My family are garlic lovers, especially my husband so I knew they would all love these slow cooked garlic beef sliders.
+My family are garlic lovers, especially my husband so I knew they would all love these slow cooker garlic beef sliders.

 This meat is moist and flavorful.
 If you aren’t a garlic fan, you could leave that out and they would still be amazing.
 This recipe is simple and flavorful!